yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 variables between TariffRate and all the levels of Region for the following reasons.
 One, no other value is close to 15.758.
-Two, its high multicollinearity is not entirely surprising considering that the region has a considerably higher tariff rates compared to all other regions.
+Two, its high multicollinearity is not entirely surprising considering that the region has considerably higher tariff rates compared to all other regions.
 Three, VIF values for the interaction between TariffRate and other levels of Region are not high and we want to retain their explanatory value.
 (Refer to Additional Work for detailed discussion)